Walmart Memorial Day Sale 2024: The Best Walmart Sales Right Now

 - Super Mario Bros.
 Wonder, Nintendo Switch: $46 (save $14)

-Hundreds of products are currently discounted at Walmart for its Memorial Day sale, and we've listed some of our favorite ones above.
+Hundreds of products are still discounted at Walmart following Memorial Day sale, and we've listed some of our favorite ones above.
 Product discounts range anywhere from 10% to an impressive 60% or even more.
 These deals apply to products in many categories, so whether you're looking to step up your gaming game, revamp your kitchen with some new appliances or try out some new tech, a deal is definitely here for you.

 How long is Walmart's Memorial Day sale?